A Winning Tradition

 The ERTC was established in the mid-1970s and over the years has been involved in events like the 1978 Commonwealth Games, 1983 University Games, Cycle Edmonton Stage Race (1983-86), 1994 National Championships, and the Corporate Challenge.
 Our members range from first-time juniors to national team hopefuls to national and international competitors.
 When off the bike we are often professionals such as engineers, nurses, or teachers, and students.
 We share an enthusiasm for cycling.
 The ERTC is a group of like minded individuals who develop long lasting friendships and learn the value of teamwork through the experience of recreational and competitive cycling.

-Since 1992 Corey Torgness of the Great Canadian Sport Club has joined us as a full-time coach and to director sportif.
-Corey can provide coaching for all levels of cyclists.
+Since 1992 Corey Torgness of the Great Canadian Sport Club has joined us as a full-time coach and team director sportif.
+Corey can provide coaching for all levels of cyclists, but with an emphasis first and foremost on our junior racers.
 He enjoys working with beginner riders and developing them into accomplished racers.
 His philosophy is to build a strong racing team that understand team tactics and strategy.
 His goal is to have all levels of riders train together and benefit from each other physically and socially.
 Corey can give you a custom training program, nutrition advice, ergometer testing, race support, structured training rides, and a motivated group to train with.

 Who You Are